-pay.
-For political decision makers, however, there is a strong incentive to design policies or systems (e.g., tax systems) such that their own electorate is in the role of beneficiaries but don't have to pay for the costs involved (areas 2, 3, and 4 in Figure 5), thereby causing inefficient allocations and over-provision of public goods.
+This equivalence is given in area 1 of Figure 6.5 where all three groups coincide.
+The level of public spending, for instance, is optimal since those who benefit are also those who decide and pay.
+For political decision makers, however, there is a strong incentive to design policies or systems (for example, tax systems) such that their own electorate is in the role of beneficiaries but does not have to pay for the costs involved (see area 2 in Figure 6.5), thereby causing inefficient allocations and over-provision of public goods.

 Moreover, in economies that are organized by federalist principles there is a tendency to design policies or systems that involve several levels of government (from local to federal) so that the principle is violated simultaneously at several interwoven levels, making it all the easier to conceal who really pays for what and who benefits from what.
-In effect, reforms that aim to foster the efficiency enhancing principle of fiscal equivalence typically also increase transparency, and run counter to the interests of leading politicians and parties.
+In effect, reforms that aim to foster the efficiency-enhancing principle of fiscal equivalence typically also increase transparency, and run counter to the interests of leading politicians and parties.